-Inquiry - practical & investigation (50%) Extended response (30%) Test (20%)
+Investigations (40%)

+Project (30%)

+Practical Assessment (20%)

+Written assessment (10%)

-The General Integrated Science course is inclusive and aims to be attractive to students with a wide variety of backgrounds, interests and career aspirations.
+The Science in Practice course is inclusive and aims to be attractive to students with a wide variety of backgrounds, interests and career aspirations.
 It is a desired subject in a number of TAFE pathways.